dsw7/GPTifier/README.md

 ## Overview
 **GPTifier** is a command-line tool designed to interact seamlessly with OpenAI's API.
 I designed this program to "look and feel" similar to `git`.
 I wrote this program in C++ to enhance performance and responsiveness, resulting in a faster and more efficient user experience.
+This program is tested on Ubuntu/Debian and macOS.

 ## Table of Contents
 - [What can GPTifier do?](#what-can-gptifier-do)